Trusted by Canadians

 Frequently asked questions

-To submit a health or dental claim, go to your provider's website.
-Most insurance providers have online submission forms you can fill out or printable forms you send off in the mail.
-You will need the receipt as proof of the medical bills you paid, although some only require you to hold onto the receipt in case there is any claim dispute.
-Some providers also do direct billing, meaning that you don't have to pay upfront.
-The insurance company is directly billed at the point of the transaction.
+Health insurance claims are filed directly with your provider.
+Most insurance providers have online submission forms you can fill out on their website, or printable forms you send them by mail.
+You will need the receipt as proof of the medical bills you paid, although some companies only require you to hold onto the receipt in case there is any claim dispute..